DataDreamer88/DataDreamer88/README.md

 # Hi 👋, I'm Swapnil Patel
 ## 🧠 About Me

-A final-year **B.Tech Computer Science and Engineering** student at **VIT Chennai**, maintaining a **CGPA of 8.8**.
-As an aspiring **AI Engineer with softwaare engineering skills**, I’m passionate about building intelligent systems that merge innovation, data, and impact — from **Machine Learning and Deep Learning** models to **Agentic and Generative AI** solutions deployed in the cloud.

-Driven by curiosity and execution, I’ve worked across diverse projects, integrating AI pipelines with scalable cloud infrastructure (AWS, GCP, Azure).
-I take pride in crafting solutions that are not just technically sound but also **purpose-driven and production-ready**.

-🎯 **Objective:**
-To grow as a **professional with AI/ML/Data Science with software engineering competencies**, contributing to transformative, real-world applications of Artificial Intelligence — combining creativity, precision, and innovation to make technology more accessible and meaningful.

-💬 Recruiter Insight (subtly conveyed):
-I bring a rare blend of **technical depth, implementation mindset, and leadership maturity**, making me the kind of candidate who learns fast, delivers reliably, and aligns AI innovation with organizational goals.
+## 🧠 About Me

+I’m a final-year **B.Tech CSE student at VIT Chennai (CGPA – 8.8)**, passionate about applying **AI and software engineering** to solve real-world problems.
+As an aspiring **AI Engineer**, I specialize in **Machine Learning, Deep Learning, Generative AI, and Agentic AI**, with experience deploying solutions on **AWS, GCP, and Azure**.
+I enjoy turning data and ideas into **impactful, production-ready systems** that blend innovation with purpose.
+🎯 **Objective:** To grow as a professional in **AI/ML/Data Science**, creating scalable and human-centered AI solutions.
+💬 Known for my **technical depth, adaptability, and execution mindset**, I strive to bring reliability and creativity to every project.

 [![Profile views](https://komarev.com/ghpvc/?username=DataDreamer88&color=blue)](https://github.com/DataDreamer88)